 This article describes how to use a Control Box to change the question (variable) displayed in a table, chart, or visualization.
 The post contains the steps required to create a Page like this:

-- A data set with at least two single-response variables to chose between.
+- A data set with at least two single-response variables to choose between.

 - A Control Box control (see How to Create a Combo Box Filter or How to Create a List Box Filter).